holmatic/zxpi/README.md

 First part is about preparing the Raspberry Pi.
 It is written for the Zero W(H), other models may differ in terms of what is needed to configure the serial port.

-## Configuration of your Raspberry Pi and Installation
+## Configuration of your Raspberry Pi and installation

 This project uses the GPIO serial interface of the Pi.
 For the Pi Zero W(H), this port is initially used by the blutooth interface, and thus we have to change the configuration a little.
 Assuming `nano` as an text editor: